mvosadchuk/selenium-osadchuk/README.md

 # selenium-osadchuk
-Repository for training in Autotests
+Repository for Training in Automated Testing

+Change #1